Retirement Plan Considerations at Different Stages of Life

 Finally, time offers an additional benefit to young adults—the potential to withstand stronger short-term losses in order to pursue higher long-term gains.
 That means you may be able to invest more aggressively than your older colleagues, placing a larger portion of your portfolio in stocks to strive for higher long-term returns.2

 You will likely face even more obligations when you marry and start a family.
 Mortgage payments, higher grocery and gas bills, childcare and youth sports expenses, family vacations, college savings contributions, home repairs and maintenance, dry cleaning, and healthcare costs all compete for your money.
 At this stage of life, the list of monthly expenses seems endless.

 Although it can be tempting to cut your retirement savings plan contributions to make ends meet, do your best to resist temptation and stay diligent.
 Your retirement needs to be a high priority.

 Are you thinking about taking time off to raise children?
 That is an important and often beneficial decision for many families.
 But it’s a decision that can have a financial impact lasting long into the future.

-Leaving the workforce for prolonged periods not only hinders your ability to set aside money for retirement, but it also may affect the size of any pension or Social Security benefits you receive down the road.
-If you think you might take a break from work to raise a family, consider temporarily increasing your plan contributions before you leave and after you return, to help make up for the lost time and savings.
-Or, perhaps, your spouse could increase his or her contributions while you take time off.
+Leaving the workforce for prolonged periods not only hinders your ability to set aside money for retirement but also may affect the size of any pension or Social Security benefits you receive down the road.
+If you think you might take a break from work to raise a family, consider temporarily increasing your plan contributions before you leave and after you return to help make up for the lost time and savings.
+Or perhaps your spouse could increase his or her contributions while you take time off.